21ideas-org/21ideas.org/content.en/docs/Theory/lightning/what-is-lightning.md

 _Interface of [LN.tips](https://t.me/LightningTipBot) Telegram bot_
 {{% /image %}}

 As the protocol evolves, more and more convenient solutions are emerging.
 Of course, generating a new invoice every time you want to get paid is not the most convenient approach.
-Luckily, developers have come up with Lightning addresses, thanks to which you can use the same credentials to receive funds multiple times.
+Luckily, developers have come up with Lightning addresses, thanks to which you can use the same credentials to receive funds over and over again.
 You can learn more about Lightning-addresses from [this](/en/lightning-addresses) article.

 ## Value transfer in the Lightning Network without leaving Telegram

 With the protocol's evolution, many third-party services have appeared to facilitate interaction with the network.
 One of such useful solutions is Telegram bot [@LightningTipBot](https://t.me/LightningTipBot).
 It allows you to send sats to other Telegram users and even thank/support with sats the comments of your conversation partners in chats where this bot is installed.
-The description of the bot's features and all possible commands are available with the command `/help`.
+The description of the bot's features and all possible commands are available with the `/help` command.
 Moreover, every Telegram user automatically receives LNURL - a specially generated address in the Lightning Network.
 You can learn more about the bot from [this](/en/lntips) guide.

 {{% image "/img/177.png" %}}
 *[Guide to LN.tips Telegram wallet-bot](/en/lntips)*
 {{% /image %}}

-## That's all?
+## Is that all?

-The Bitcoin protocol and Lightning network, as a layer 2 solution, is rapidly evolving.
+The Bitcoin protocol and Lightning network, as a layer 2 solution, are rapidly evolving.
 We are constantly seeing new solutions to optimize the protocol, improve user experience and other innovations.
 The number of services accepting Bitcoin is rapidly growing every day.

-Learning Bitcoin and related protocols now is like diving into the ocean of internet solutions in the early 2000s.
-It's not easy to be a pioneer, but the rewards for your curiosity and hard work usually don't last long!
+Learning Bitcoin and related protocols now is like diving into the ocean of Internet solutions in the early 2000s.
+It's not easy to be a pioneer, but the rewards for your curiosity and hard work will follow!